cosmos72/hyperluminal-mem/README.md

   supports hardware memory transactions) running 64 bit SBCL.
 - optimized for 64 bit systems, where dataset is limited only by `mmap()` maximum size (on Linux 3.x, the limit is about 128 terabytes).
-- usable on 32 bit systems, with restrictions on the number of user-defined persistent types (approximately 100) and the dataset
+- usable on 32 bit systems, with the following limitations:
+  - 100 user-defined persistent classes
+  - 16 millions instances per user-defined persistent class
-  size: about 256 megabytes per persistent type; the total dataset size is also limited by `mmap()` maximum size (usually around 1 gigabyte).
+  - 256 megabytes storage per user-defined persistent class
+  - also limited by `mmap()` maximum size, usually around 1 gigabyte

 Implementation
 --------------